iamshang1/Projects/Advanced_ML/Text_Classification/readme.md

 are most relevant to the classification.
 This final document embedding is then fed into a softmax classifier.

-For our exercise, we use the same gensim vectors used for the CNN.
+For our exercise, we start with the same gensim word embeddings used for the CNN.
 Our HAN model uses 50 LSTM units per heirarchy layer and an attention embedding size of 100.
 Our HAN achieved a test set accuracy of 69.19%

 ##Instructions to Run Models